allanrehhoff/framework/README.md

 ## Autoloading classes
 Autoloading is a mechanism which requires class, interface and trait definitions (from here on, referenced as instances) on demand.
-Files containing the definition of an instance must share name with the instance name, and end on **.class.php**.
+Files containing the definition of a class must share name with the class name, and end on **.php** Obviously...
 Additionally instances residing within a namespace must be located within a folder structure matching the the namespacing structure (relative from classes/ folder).

 ## Errors and Exceptions